Isangeles/LunYouQuotes/README.md

 ![gf1](/lyq_preview.gif)

-Available translations:
+### Available translations:

-*Polish by Jaroslaw Zawadzki(tlumacz-chinskiego.pl).
+* Polish by Jaroslaw Zawadzki(tlumacz-chinskiego.pl).

-*English by Confucius Publishing Co.
+* English by Confucius Publishing Co.
 Ltd.(confucius.org)

+Quotes are stored in language-specific text files with name in format: 'base-[lang].txt', e.g. 'base-en.txt'.
-Default quotes base contains specific quotes that are my personal selection.
+By default these files contains specific quotes that are my personal selection.

 ## Installation
-run:
+Run:

 ```
 ./install
 ```

 ## Usage
-to run script simply type:
+To run script simply type:

 ```
 $ lyq
 ```

-if command does not work try to relog.
+If command does not work try to relog.

 ### Command options:
 ```